valsamovich/cs.github.io/README.md

   - [Vim](/docs/misc/vim.md) is a clone of Bill Joy's vi editor for Unix.
 - **Programming**
   - [Bash](/docs/programming/bash.md) scripting is one of the easiest types of scripting to learn([scp](/docs/programming/bash.md#scp), [screen](/docs/programming/bash.md#screen)).
-  - [Java](/docs/programming/java.md) is Object-Oriented, Platform independent, Simple, Secure, Architectural-Neutral...
+  - [Java](/docs/programming/java.md) is a concurrent, class-based, and object-oriented programming language.
   - [Python](/docs/programming/python.md) is a widely used general-purpose, high-level programming language.
   - [Shell files, environmnet vars, etc.](/docs/programming/shell.md)
   - [R](/docs/programming/r.md) is a programming language and software environment for statistical computing and graphics.